-- 3/4 cup light muscovado or other brown sugar
+- ⅔ cup (142 grams) light muscovado sugar or light brown sugar

 - Pinch of salt

-In a medium bowl, combine the oats, flour, muscovado or brown sugar, and salt.
+- In a medium bowl, combine the oats, flour, brown sugar, and salt.
 Stir together thoroughly.
 Add the diced butter and, using your fingers, pinch the ingredients together until they form a cohesive, crumbly topping and no lumps of butter or loose bits of flour or sugar are left.
-Divide the topping evenly among the jars.

 - Crumble the topping evenly over the filling, again dividing equally if using jars.